aortez/inky-soup/README.md

 ## Image Gallery
 * Hard code some limit to how many pictures can be uploaded?
+* Some kind of confirmation dialog for the delete button?

 ## Image Rotation
 * [ ] Add a way to show a random image at a fixed interval.